kevinmstapleton/GetWellSooner/README.md

 If this does not work, you may need to manually install Expo-CLI in order to display -- npm install -g expo-cli

+Please note that this is a WIP application, and the user interface is not to reflect final design.
+The purpose of this project is to demo a potential idea and get feedback.